Pretérito perfecto vs pretérito indefinido

 Exceptions!

-1. Irregular past participles in the pretérito perfecto: reabrir ⇒ reabierto, describir ⇒ descrito, devolver ⇒ devuelto.
+1. Irregular past participles of the pretérito perfecto: reabrir ⇒ reabierto, describir ⇒ descrito, devolver ⇒ devuelto.

 Exercise 1: Multiple choice